Published

 Entrepreneurship is booming in the U.S. In 2021 alone, a record-breaking 5.4 million new business applications were filed, and nearly as many (5.1 million) were filed in 2022.

 New economic needs and changing consumer preferences during the COVID-19 pandemic created more circumstances for new businesses to start.
-Many individuals turned their ideas and hobbies into a business that could be run from home, and the number of e-commerce retailers skyrocketed.
+Many individuals turned their ideas and hobbies into businesses that could be run from home, and the number of e-commerce retailers skyrocketed.
 Professional and business services were not far behind, as entrepreneurs tapped into the need for personal consulting services.

 The U.S. Chamber has set up an interactive map to track the increase in new business applications by state.

-Inflation bites
+Inflation Bites

 Amid historically high inflation, many small businesses are struggling to keep up with rising prices.
-Ove the past year, inflation has been the top concern of small businesses by far, according to the MetLife and U.S. Chamber of Commerce Small Business Index.
+Over the past year, inflation has been the top concern of small businesses by far, according to the MetLife and U.S. Chamber of Commerce Small Business Index.
 In the latest survey, over half of small businesses said inflation is the top challenge facing the small business community.

-Access to capital declines
+Access to Capital Declines

 Over the long term, small businesses’ perceived access to capital to fund and grow their business has declined.